Walt Disney Animation Studios: 2005–2010: Reorganization

 Catmull and Lasseter also brought to Disney Feature Animation the Pixar model of a "filmmaker-driven studio" as opposed to an "executive-driven studio"; they abolished Disney's prior system of requiring directors to respond to "mandatory" notes from development executives ranking above the producers in favor of a system roughly analogous to peer review, in which non-mandatory notes come primarily from fellow producers, directors and writers.
 Most of the layers of "gatekeepers" (midlevel executives) were stripped away, and Lasseter established a routine of personally meeting weekly with filmmakers on all projects in the last year of production and delivering feedback on the spot.

-The studio's team of top creatives who work together closely on the development of its films is known as the Disney Story Trust; it is somewhat similar to the Pixar Braintrust, but its meetings are reportedly "more polite" than those of its Pixar counterpart.
+The studio's then-current team of top creatives who worked together closely on the development of its films became known as the Disney Story Trust.
+It was somewhat similar to the Pixar Braintrust, but its meetings were reportedly "more polite" than those of its Pixar counterpart.

-In 2007, Lasseter renamed Walt Disney Feature Animation Walt Disney Animation Studios, and re-positioned the studio as an animation house that produced both traditional and computer-animated projects.
+In 2007, Lasseter changed the name of Walt Disney Feature Animation to Walt Disney Animation Studios, and re-positioned the studio as an animation house that produced both traditional and computer-animated projects.
 In order to keep costs down on hand-drawn productions, animation, design and layout were done in-house at Disney while clean-up animation and digital ink-and-paint were farmed out to vendors and freelancers.

 The studio released Meet the Robinsons in 2007, its second all-CGI film, earning $169.3 million worldwide.
 That same year, Disneytoon Studios was also restructured and began to operate as a separate unit under Lasseter and Catmull's control.
 Lasseter's direct intervention with the studio's next film, American Dog, resulted in the departure of director Chris Sanders, who went on to become a director at DreamWorks Animation.
-The film was retooled by new directors Byron Howard and Chris Williams as Bolt, which was released in 2008 and had the best critical reception of any Disney animated feature since Lilo & Stitch and became a moderate financial success, receiving an Academy Award nomination for Best Animated Film.
+The film was retooled by new directors Byron Howard and Chris Williams as Bolt.
+It was released in 2008 and had the best critical reception of any Disney animated feature since Lilo & Stitch.
+The film also became a moderate financial success, receiving an Academy Award nomination for Best Animated Film.